centrahq/api-documentation/source/reference/stable/subscription-api/update-subscription.md

        .. type:: string
           :required: true

-     - ``ok`` if success, else a message explaining what went wrong.
+     - The status of the subscription.

    * - ``id``

        .. type:: int
           :required: true

-     - The ID of the subscription that was created.
+     - The ID of the subscription.

    * - ``amount``

        .. type:: decimal2 (0.00)